LegendsOfSky/PearlCalculatorCore/README.md

 Just A Pearl Calculator Core Project Attempt

+Note : Any BUG report should be report at GitHub Issue Page.
+Any report on other platform won't be considered.

 ## Usages

 This application supports multiple platforms (Windows, macOS, Linux).
 Please view the appropriate instructions for your platform.